Redwait214/Redwait214.github.io/README.md

 5th of all, here's a blue ps5 controller https://gamepadviewer.com/?p=1&s=5&editcss=https%3A%2F%2Fredwait214.github.io%2Fbluey%2Fhotdog.css

-6th of all, a wip of free joy cons (once this is finished, [which I tell here if so] dm me on discord for any color combos you want, it will be free!-discord: .redwait.) https://gamepadviewer.com/?p=1&css=https%3A%2F%2Fredwait214.github.io%2Fjoycon%2Fjoyconny.css
+6th of all, a wip of free joy cons (once this is finished, [which I will tell here if so] dm me on discord for any color combos you want, it will be free!-discord: .redwait.) https://gamepadviewer.com/?p=1&css=https%3A%2F%2Fredwait214.github.io%2Fjoycon%2Fjoyconny.css